Tender, moist, and bursting with apples this Apple Walnut Bundt Cake will be your new favorite fall dessert.

 Store leftovers in an airtight container for up to 5 days.

-If you happen to have leftovers of this perfect apple cake, make sure the cake is completely cool and then slice it into individual servings.
+To Freeze: Make sure the cake is completely cool and then slice it into individual servings.
 Wrap each slice in two layers of plastic wrap and one layer of foil.
 Then place all of the slices into a zip-top bag and label with the date and contents.
 Freeze for up to 3 months.
 The longer the cake is in the freezer the dryer it will become.

-To serve, remove the slices from the freezer and allow them to thaw at room temperature.
+To serve: Remove the slices from the freezer and allow them to thaw at room temperature.

 Frequently Asked Questions